 Do you love Goldfish?
-Well if your answer is yes then you need not to worry since there are so many Goldfish for sale.
+If your answer is yes, then you need not to worry since there are so many varieties of Goldfish for sale.

-In a way they are right since there are really Goldfish that are in gold color.
-But then in a way they are also wrong since not all Goldfish are in gold color.
-There are different kinds of Goldfish and each kind has different colors.
+In some ways, they are correct, as there are Goldfish that are gold in color.
+However, they are also incorrect in that not all Goldfish are gold in color.
+There are several different types of goldfish, each with its own color.

 There are more than twenty types of Goldfish.
 Before deciding which type is best for your aquarium, it is best to get to know a bit about each of the varieties.
 Below are brief descriptions of several varieties of Goldfish to help you choose the one that is right for you.